There is no greater friendship than spiritual friendship.

 Saturdays at 8:30 am EST

-Email us (info[at]cincinnatizencenter.org) or see our for Zoom login details .
+Email us (info[at]cincinnatizencenter.org) or see our Facebook page for Zoom login details .

-Virtual practice is also offered Monday through Friday at 7 am through Furnace Mountain.
-See their for details.
+Virtual practice is also offered Monday through Friday at 7 am through Furnace Mountain Retreat Center.
+See their Schedule for details on this and other Furnace Mountain events.

-In addition to the weekly practice sessions listed above, join us for Intro Workshops, Day-long retreats, Weekend Retreats, and Sutra study and reading groups (coming soon).
+In addition to the weekly practice sessions listed above, join us for Intro Workshops, Day-long retreats, Weekend Retreats, Zen Reading Group, and Yoga for Meditators class.

 Resident Teacher Myo Wol Soen-sa also offers Dharma Talks and Dokusan (individual meetings) during regular practice sessions once a month.